lanl/pyDNA_EPBD/README.rst

                         Usheva, Anny and
                         Bishop, Alan and
                         Alexandrov, Boian},
-      title        = {ppyDNA-EPBD: A Python-based Implementation of the Extended Peyrard-Bishop-Dauxois Model for DNA Breathing Dynamics Simulation}, month        = Aug,
+      title        = {pyDNA-EPBD: A Python-based Implementation of the Extended Peyrard-Bishop-Dauxois Model for DNA Breathing Dynamics Simulation}, month        = Aug,
       year         = 2023,
       publisher    = {Zenodo},